Tourette Syndrome is known to clash with sleep.

 Here are some ways that I- and many others with TS- find sleeping almost impossible some nights.

 As soon as my head hits the pillow, I get this head nodding tic that makes me move my head up and down.
 I wouldn’t be surprised if I do 50-100 of these a night before I am tired enough to sleep.

-These tics have evolved over time, sometimes leg kicking.
-These can also be triggered by sensory issues, such as feeling like my legs are trapped or wrapped up in the sheets.
+These tics have evolved over time, sometimes into leg kicking.
+They can be triggered by sensory issues, such as feeling like my legs are trapped or wrapped up in the sheets.